T0ren4ik/probabilityTheory/README.md

 ```

 Higher order enumerators also have `.map`, `.filter`, `.take_while`, `.dropwhile` methods.
-Due to this higher order iterators can be chained.
+Due to this higher order enumerators can be chained.
 Some examples:

 ```Ruby